-Today, real estate has become more than a basic necessity; it has become an investment prospect.
-In today’s day and age, most of the earning population choose to invest their money in real estate projects – either for personal use or investment purposes.
+Today, real estate has become more than a basic necessity.
+It has become an investment prospect or a financial plan already.
+In today’s day and age, most of the earning population choose to invest their money in real estate projects.
+It is for personal use or investment purposes.
 Either way, with the advent of Real Estate Regulation Act (RERA) and lower interest rates on homes loans; the buyers who were sitting on the side-lines waiting for the opportune moment to invest, are now ready to make their move.

-- Margin money –
+Margin money –

-- Loan eligibility –
+Loan eligibility –

-- EMIs payable –
+EMIs payable –